Academic Summer’s Privacy Notice

 We will also keep an archive of information in order to respond to requests from authorities and for references, certifcates, reports and to have an historical record of our courses.
 The archive can only be accessed by a Company Director or the data protection officer.

 Unless you withdraw your consent by emailing the data protection officer, we keep some of your data indefinitely so that we can comply with the law, investigate a complaint or provide you with a report, certificate or reference.
 After three years from your last course or your last period of employment we will delete any data that is no longer necessary like your contact details and bank details.
 Financial information is kept for seven years as this is a requirement.
-You can request a copy of our retention policy if you need more details.

 Your consent and our marketing